Iraqi art scene suffers as bombers hit public spaces, apathy sets in

 Baghdad was named the 2013 Arab Capital of Culture by the Arab League, but the worst wave of bombings in Iraq in five years is taking its toll on public activities of all kinds, especially in the capital.

-"We were dreaming that the Arab festival would help Baghdad become a center of Arab culture again.
+"We were dreaming that the Arab festival would help Baghdad become a centre of Arab culture again.
 But the dream did not come true," Sabti said.

 Eighteen months since U.S. troops withdrew from Iraq, suicide attackers wearing explosives or planting bombs in cars have increasingly targeted public spaces such as cafes and sports events.